 Facebook has been catching a lot of heat over the last few weeks due to issues with privacy.
-Reports have been widespread about a company taking information from users Facebook accounts, and using it to target the users with ads.
-Which, is basically what all of these social media platforms do already.
-Many are even calling for users to #DeleteFacebook in light of these allegations.
+Reports have been widespread about a company taking information from users’ Facebook accounts and using it to target the users with ads, which is basically what all of these social media platforms do already.
+Many are even calling for users to #DeleteFacebook because of these allegations.

-While it’s fine if you want to delete your Facebook account, but be ready to be out of the social media game altogether, because they all are doing it.
-True privacy has become a myth, and you are naive if you think that anything you post on a social media platform will remain private.
+While it’s fine if you want to delete your Facebook account, you might want to consider getting off all social media because they’re all doing it.
+True privacy has become a myth, so don’t be fooled into thinking what you post on social media will remain private.

-When you upload an image to Facebook, you have the ability to lock down the privacy settings so people are unable to see your image.
-However, since you uploaded the picture to a service that you do not own, you no longer have the rights to complain about the privacy of that image.
-Someone else could screenshot the image, or Facebook can use the image for any purpose (it says so in the terms and conditions you agreed to when you set up your account).
+When you upload an image to Facebook, you have the ability to lock down the privacy settings, so people are unable to see your image.
+However, since you uploaded the picture to a service that you do not own, you no longer have the right to complain about the privacy of that image.
+Someone else could screenshot the image or Facebook can use the image for any purpose—it says so in the terms and conditions you agreed to when you set up your account.

 It isn’t just about the content you upload to these social media platforms though.
 Who you are friends with, the pages and brands you like, and information you have added about yourself are all available for Facebook to glean that data and use it for their own purposes.

-One huge privacy problem, that many people fall for, are those personality quizzes or other types of third-party platforms that you allow access to your profile.
-Do you really need to know which celebrity you look like, or which of your friends would have your back?
+One huge privacy problem that many people fall for is personality quizzes or other types of third-party platforms that allow access to your profile.
+Do you really need to know which celebrity you look like or which of your friends would have your back?
 Any time you give the ok for one of those websites or quizzes to access your profile you are giving up a little bit more of your privacy.